wjdavenport/FDC-Project-Backup/README.md

 ## Step-by-Step Instructions (General Workflow) ##
 The workflow below allows any user to either fully reproduce the dataset acquisition or begin directly from stored data artifacts.
 All steps assume use of either RStudio (for acquisition) or Python 3.12 (for processing and analysis).
+Because all steps have been run already and output is captured, a user may choose to begin at any steps using pre-generated inputs as specified.

-1. (Optional) Reproduce the PubMed Metadata Download To regenerate the raw MEDLINE file for a date range of your choice:
+1. Reproduce the PubMed Metadata Download:
+To regenerate the raw MEDLINE file for a date range of your choice:
-1. Open RStudio and run the acquisition script:
+   Open RStudio and run the acquisition script:
 [acquire/r-project/scripts/01_download_pubmed_consciousness.R](https://github.com/wjdavenport/FDC-Project-Backup/blob/main/acquire/r-project/scripts/01_download_pubmed_consciousness.R)
 This script retrieves PubMed records using NCBI E-utilities and writes a MEDLINE file such as: pubmed_consciousness_1843-2025.medline.